natritmeyer/countercheck/README.md

 * **Active profile display** - The `maven-help-plugin` is configured to output a list of active maven profiles.
 Since test phases are controlled by profiles, you're essentially getting a list of the test phases being executed in this run.
 * **Effective POM generator** - Every maven execution will generate an `effective-pom.xml` file which is useful when debugging maven configuration problems.
 * **Dependency version information**

-## Phases

-Countercheck execution takes a four-phase approach.

-1. 🛫 **Pre-flight checks** - wait for the AUT to be in a state ready for testing (e.g. API health checks are responding)
-2. 💨 **Smoke tests** - check whether the AUT is working enough to be worth running tests against (e.g. is login possible)
-3. 🔨 **API tests** - test the APIs
-4. 🙋‍♂️ **Acceptance tests** - test that the AUT works from a user's perspective

-Each phase is made up of the following:

-* A maven profile (configured in the `pom.xml` file under `/project`)
-* A JUnit5 Suite class (located in `src/test/java/com/natritmeyer/countercheck/tests/suites`)
-* A collection of JUnit5 test classes (located in `src/test/java/com/natritmeyer/countercheck/tests/[suite name]`)

-### Execution order

-The phases will execute in the order they're defined in the `pom.xml` file.
-This is standard maven functionality.

-### How to customise the phases

-Adding your own phase is trivial.

 ## Reporting